MicrosoftDocs/SupportArticles-docs/support/sql/install/sqlserver-patching-issues.md

 ## Setup failing due to incorrect data or log location in registry

 The default location that you specify for database's data and log files during installation is saved in corresponding registry entries at HKLM\Software\Microsoft\MicrosoftSQL Server\MSSQL{nn}.MyInstance.
-When you install a CU or SP, these locations are validated by the setup process and if the validation fails you can run into errors similar to the following:
+When you install a CU or SP, these locations are validated by the setup process and if the validation fails you can run into errors similar to the following error messages:

 - *Error installing SQL Server Database Engine Services Instance Features.
 The Database Engine system data directory in the registry is not valid.*
 - *The User Log directory in the registry is not valid.
 Verify DefaultLog key under the instance hive points to a valid directory.*